|Pumpkin Cranberry Bar Closeup|

 WW says that if you don’t have pumpkin pie spice, substitute 1 1/2 teaspoons ground cinnamon and 1/4 teaspoon each of nutmeg, ginger and clove.
 In fact, you could use any proportion of spicing that appeals to you.

 Readers are probably way ahead of me on this one.
-It seems that you could use fresh, cooked, sieved pumpkin instead of canned, if you had a either some pre-sieved pumpkin, or a pumpkin and some extra time on hand.
+You could make your own fresh DIY pumpkin puree instead of canned if you have a pumpkin and some extra time on hand.

 Please post any successful variations that you try!

 makes 18 bars

 ¼ cup butter, soft, at room temperature

 1 cup canned or DIY pumpkin puree